Derandomized Parallel Repetition via Structured PCPs: The Analysis of the Specialized Direct Product Test

-Let $h'$ be the universal constant whose existence guaranteed in Theorem~\ref{thm:P-squared-test}, and let $\alpha'$ be the corresponding value from Theorem~\ref{thm:P-squared-test}.
+Let $h'$ be the universal constant whose existence guaranteed in Theorem~\ref{thm:P-squared-test} (soundness of the $P^{2}$-test), and let $\alpha'$ be the corresponding value from Theorem~\ref{thm:P-squared-test}.
 We choose $\cs$ to be the same constant as in Theorem~\ref{thm:P-squared-test}, and will choose the universal constant~$\hs$ to be at least~$h'$.